Stamford's Ridgeway Center

 SEARS / GIMBELS / FORTY BOUTIQUES (indoor mini-mall) / GRAND CENTRAL MARKET grocery / Barry's Shoes / Better Nature Health Foods / Bread Trader / Consumers Distributing / Datemaker / Discount Records / East Winds Restaurant / Frame Art / George's Art Treasures / Gingham's Dog & Calico Cat / Hand Crafted Novelties / House of Cameras / Jay's Slacks / Lafayette Radio / Leisure Learning / Martha West / Paper Palace / Pitter Patter Maternity / Red Cross Shoes / Ridgeway Flowers / Ridgeway Theatre / Robert Bruce / Sol's Toys / Thom McAn Shoes / Trim Fashions / Waldenbooks / Young Set

-The complex was sold to a Connecticut-based company in July 2002.
+A share in the complex was sold to a Connecticut-based company in July 2002.
 They did further modifications to the south store block, with new tenants signed.
 A shuttered movie theater was reconfigured as part of an LA Fitness facility.
-Modell's Sporting Goods moved into upper level space, once part of a Sears store.
+Modell's Sporting Goods moved into upper level space that was once part of a Sears store

-A contemporary view of RIDGEWAY CENTER with Staples, Bed Bath & Beyond and Party City in the foreground.
+A circa-2014 view of RIDGEWAY CENTER with Staples, Bed Bath & Beyond and Party City in the foreground.

 Photo from http://www.ubproperties.com / Urstadt Biddle Properties